michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Performance issues: Complex queries against SQLite are virtually impossible.
 * Limited analytics: HA’s built-in visualization and analytics capabilities are basic compared to specialized tools like Grafana.
 * Inflexible data access: Data stored in HA's default database is difficult to manipulate or import from external sources.
 In contrast, PostgreSQL/TimescaleDB allows flexible modification and integration with third-party data, such as electricity provider exports, or recovery from backups if HA's internal storage fails.
 * Refractory on entities replacement: In HA, it's difficult to maintain entity naming when making changes to the household systems, for example, installing solar panels (FVE).
-Tracking energy before and after such events results in fragmented or incomplete views without an option to visualise them as continuous data.
+Such changes lead to using different measurement devices, thus differently named sensors.
+Tracking energy before and after such events results in fragmented or incomplete views, without an option to visualise them as continuous data.

-Note: Home Assistant's Long-Term Statistics (LTS) system is designed for infinite retention, but this applies only to specific statistics, not to the high-resolution state history used by the main recorder.

 ## Benefits of Using TimescaleDB